 By replacing Pasargadae with Persepolis Darius lessened the link with Cyrus; by giving Persepolis a gigantic aspect Pasargadae did not have, he provided his empire with a monument which could withstand comparison with the Hanging Gardens of Babylon or the Pyramids of Egypt.

 The complex of buildings where ceremonies were held stood on an impressive terrace in part cut into a hill and in part supported by walls.
 This made the monuments of Persepolis visible from a great distance.
 A double staircase with very low steps was designed to facilitate the access to the terrace by processions such as those accompanying the king upon his return from a successful campaign.
-The low steps made the ascension necessarily slow, thus increasing its solemnity (you may wish to see a similar staircase at a shrine at Palestrina).
+The low steps made the ascension necessarily slow, thus increasing its solemnity.

-Gate of All Nations: (left) western entrance; (centre) a series of graffiti inscriptions, including those by Cornelis de Bruijn, a Dutch painter who visited Persepolis in 1704 and by Pierre-Victorien Lottin de Laval, a French painter who visited it in 1844; (right) eastern entrance (details of which can be seen in the introductory page)
+Gate of All Nations: (left) western entrance; (centre) a series of graffiti inscriptions, including those by Cornelis de Bruijn, a Dutch painter who visited Persepolis in 1704 and by Pierre-Victorien Lottin de Laval, a French painter who visited it in 1844; (right) eastern entrance (see some details of it in the introductory page)

 The construction of Persepolis was completed by Xerxes, son of Darius and of Atossa, a daughter of Cyrus, whom Darius married after his accession to the throne, to strengthen its legitimacy.
 Xerxes followed the same approach as his father on an even larger scale.
 He built a grand gate where processions entered after having ascended the Great Staircase.
 It was meant as a monument to the many nations which were part of the empire.